 "It's a lifelong gift," she said.
-"I know I will never have to worry about my son eating right and maintaining a healthy lifestyle."
+"I know I will never have to Compestine, who has lived in worry about my son eating right and maintaining a healthy

 About Ying Chang Compestine

 Compestine was born in the Wuhan Province in central China and raised under Mao's Cultural Revolution, where books were forbidden and higher education unavailable to most young people.
 But, she loved to read and whenever she was able to sneak a book, she devoured it, often rereading those books she could get her hands on.